On order preserving and order reversing mappings defined on cones of convex functions: Introduction

+We should also mention that our proofs are different from those of previous known results:

-(I) We first introduce the concepts of {\bf bounded set} and {\bf bounded sup-complete cone} (i.e. a cone satisfies that the exact upper bound of a bounded subset of the cone is again in it, in particular, ${\rm conv}(X)$, ${\rm subl}(X)$, ${\rm mink}(X)$ and ${\rm semn}(X)$ are bounded sup-complete) and various kinds of {\bf sup-generating classes} of a cone consisting of convex functions.
-We find the following fundamental facts: every fully order preserving mapping defined on a bounded sup-complete cone of convex functions is bounded continuous with respect to the topology generated by pointwise convergence; every such fully order preserving mapping is affine, whenever it is restricted to its perfect sup-generating class.
-These facts make the proofs of {\bf Theorems \ref{reflxive selfdual}} and {\bf \ref{A-A-M theorem existence}} much simpler and different.
+1. Through introducing the concepts of bounded sup-complete cone and sup-generating class of cones consisting of convex functions, and discussing their properties, we show that every fully order preserving mapping defined on a bounded sup-complete cone of convex functions is bounded-continuous with respect to the topology induced by the pointwise convergence; and is affine, whenever it is restricted to its perfect sup-generating class.
+These facts make the proofs of { Theorems \ref{reflexive selfdual}} and { \ref{A-A-M theorem existence}} much simpler.

-(II) Though the three kinds of fully order preserving mapping $S: C\rightarrow C$ in {\bf Thoerem \ref{some classes representation}} have the same forms of representation, their proofs are very different.
-In the case that $C={\rm subl}(X)$ --- all extended real-valued lower semicontinuous sublinear functions on $X$, we are done by the procedure in the proof of {\bf Theorem \ref{A-A-M theorem existence}}.
-In the case that $C={\rm mink}(X)$ --- all extended real-valued lower semicontinuous Minkowski functionals on $X$, we turn the fully order preserving mapping into the fully order preserving mappings defined by subdifferential mappings of the corresponding convex functions; In the case that $C={\rm semn}(X)$ --- all extended real-valued lower semicontinuous seminorms on $X$, we need, in addition, to extend the fundamental theorem of affine geometry (or, projective geometry) from finite dimensional spaces to infinite dimensional Banach spaces (Theorem \ref{mainthm1}).
+2. Though fully order preserving mappings $T: C\rightarrow C$, when $C$ is ${\rm subl}(X)$, ${\rm mink}(X)$ or ${\rm semn}(X)$ (Theorem \ref{sublinear functions} and Theorem \ref{some classes representation}), share quite similar form of representations, however, their proofs are entirely different.
+In the case that $C={\rm subl}(X)$ we convert sublinear functions to the set-operation of the images of their subdifferentials.
+To show the theorem for $C={\rm mink}(X)$, we first extend the fundamental theorem of (finite dimensional) affine (or, projective) geometry to infinite dimensional spaces.
+Then, making use of this generalization, we show that every fully order preserving self-mapping defined on ${\rm mink}(X)$ is again a fully order preserving self-mapping restricted to ${\rm semn}(X)$.